Tavis Smiley Suing PBS After Being Fired for Sexual Misconduct

 “[PBS] has presented complaints and hassled Mr. Smiley when he had African American guests who espoused controversial positions, and effectively tried to stop any such guests from appearing.
 By contrast, PBS never raised editorial issues or hassled Mr. Smiley when he had white guests who espoused equally controversial positions (if not even more controversial.”

-A representative for PBS told the Post in statement that the suit is “meritless.”
+A representative for PBS told the Post in a statement that the suit is “meritless.”